The Origins of the University Honors Program

 The program owes its success to these many scholar/teachers ---some of whom had never taught undergraduates before---who over thirty years developed and sustained Honors courses.
 These core courses resulted from the faculty's conversations with their colleagues across diverse academic fields.
 Thus, the Honors curriculum is genuinely multicultural and interdisciplinary.
 I am very proud that these faculty conversations continue to the present.

 Dr. Ingrid Merkel (far right) is still a regular honored guest at Honors functions.
-She is pictured here at an Honors Homecoming Reunion with (left to right) Dr. Antanas Suziedelis, former dean of the School of Arts and Sciences; Dr. Peter Shoemaker, former director of the University Honors Program; and President John Garvey, president of Catholic University.
+She is pictured here at an Honors Homecoming Reunion with (left to right) Dr. Antanas Suziedelis, former dean of the School of Arts and Sciences; Dr. Peter Shoemaker, former director of the University Honors Program; and John Garvey, former president of Catholic University.